RunestoneInteractive/RunestoneServer/source/ClassesBasics/Glossary.rst

     initializer method
-        A special method in Python (called ``__init__``) that is invoked automatically to set a newly created object's attributes to their initial (factory-default) state.
+        A special method in Python (called ``__init__``) that is invoked automatically to set a newly-created object's attributes to their initial (factory-default) state.

     instance